Meeting and surpassing all audience expectations every day.

 That's the diabolical long-term plan.

-So Carol here is calling in in response to that, and she's taking it a step further as I put her call into context for you.
+So Carol here is calling in response to that, and she's taking it a step further as I put her call into context for you.

-She thinks that the employer provided health care benefit is a problem, and it has been since its inception, because it is inherently unfair since not everybody's employed.
+She thinks that the employer-provided health care benefit is a problem, and it has been since its inception because it is inherently unfair since not everybody's employed.

 So that's what we've been talking about.

-I should have mentioned this at the beginning of her call, but I I chose to let her make her point and put it in perspective later.
+I should have mentioned this at the beginning of her call, but I chose to let her make her point and put it in perspective later.

 So that's why we've been talking the way we have.